-Arterial streets are streets and highways, including freeways, intended to provide higher-speed travel through or between major urban communities.
+Arterials are streets and highways, including freeways, intended to provide higher-speed travel through or between major urban communities.
 The existing network of arterial roadways comprises about 30 percent of the total roadway system and carries about 90 percent of traffic (car, truck, motorcycle, and bus) throughout Southeastern Wisconsin.
+The freeway system in Southeastern Wisconsin provides a vital backbone to the arterial roadway system, moving people and goods within and outside the Region.
+However, much of the freeway system is reaching the end of its useful life and is in need of reconstruction and modernization.